MSU head coach Tom Izzo and Illinois' Brad Underwood and players discuss MSU-Illinois game.

 AP Photos: Basketball vs. Wisconsin

-Prior to his arrival in East Lansing, he spent six seasons as head coach at IPFW, where he posted an 82-97 record, including a 34-27 mark over the last two seasons.
+Prior to his arrival in East Lansing, he spent six seasons as head coach at IPFW.
 In each of his six seasons, IPFW tied or broke its record for wins at the Division I level, as Fife guided the Mastodons from Independent status to membership in the Summit League.
-This past season, IPFW posted an 18-12 mark, including an 11-7 record in the Summit League and secured the No. 4 seed in the Summit League Tournament, the program's highest seed ever in four years of conference membership.
+He posted an 82-97 record, including a 34-27 mark over the last two seasons, and a four-year mark of 37-35 in conference.
+In his final season of 2010-11, IPFW finished with an 18-12 record, including an 11-7 record in the Summit League and secured the No. 4 seed in the Summit League Tournament, the program’s highest seed ever in four years of conference membership.

 Prior to becoming head coach at IPFW, Fife was a member of Mike Davis’ staff for two years at Indiana, serving as an administrative assistant.

-Fife was the Gary Steelheads' first round pick in the 2002 CBA Draft and started five of the 34 games in which he played.
-He averaged 3.4 points and one rebound per game.
+Fife was the Gary Steelheads’ first round pick in the 2002 CBA Draft and started five of the 34 games in which he played, averaging 3.4 points.

 A 1998 graduate of Clarkston (Mich.)
 High School, Fife was the recipient of the Hal Schram Mr. Basketball Award in 1998.
 He was also a McDonald’s and Parade All-America selection, while playing for his father Dan.

-He owns two degrees from Indiana, earning a bachelor's degree in recreation (2002) and a master's degree in athletic administration (2005).
-His family includes his wife Blair and daughter Quinnly.
+He owns two degrees from Indiana, earning a bachelor’s degree in recreation (2002) and a master’s degree in athletic administration (2005).
+His family includes his wife Blair and daughters Quinnly and Reagan.